manoj-mak/Native-view/README.md

 # Native-view

-# executable file location: out/make/nativeview.exe(for windows)
+# How to get the executable file:

-if you're on Linux or macOS , clone the repository and delete the out folder,
+clone the repo,

 run the command ⬇

 # npm run make

 electron will recognise the native Operating system and create an out folder with the respective executable file.

+# executable file location: out/make/nativeview.exe(for windows)